Custom Ordering Information

 Ready-to-ship rings (which you can peruse in the sections of my Etsy shop labeled 'In-Stock Rings') are fully refundable (less shipping cost) if returned within two weeks of the purchase date in original condition.
 Due to the significant investment of time, materials, and creative energy that go into each custom piece, and the difficulty in re-selling a ring that has been made to custom specifications, I do charge a 25% re-stocking fee on these items, except in the rare case of product defect or artist error.

 I know that it can be tough ordering custom jewelry online, but there are a few things you can do to ensure a positive outcome.
 First, ask questions.
-If there's anything you aren't totally clear on during the process, just ask me for clarification.
+If there's anything you aren't totally clear on during the process, please don't hesitate to ask me for clarification.
 Second, seek out jewelry in person with similar dimensions to what you're ordering from me; if, for example, you're thinking about ordering a ring with a 5mm wide x 2mm thick band and a 7mm stone, stop in to a local jewelry shop and try something on that's about that same size.

 Also, depending on what you're interested in ordering, I may have a similar piece in stock that I can mail to you to look at in person for a couple of days (this requires an authorize-only transaction on your credit card, which reduces your available balance by the cost of the item, but does not actually charge you for the item).